 St Theresa’s Club in Perry Barr used to be one of my family’s most regular haunts.
 It’s been more than a decade since I last paid it a visit and, as we pass it now, I find myself sliding into a synaesthetic spiral of sentimentality.
 Family snapshots cascade through my cortex as I taste the velvety richness of a perfectly-pulled pint of Guinness, smell the aroma of stale cigarette smoke and hear the sound of Irish Music being played with varying degrees of authenticity.
 The experience is quite overpowering and leaves me feeling a bit like a bad Caffreys ad.

-The St Theresa’s regulars I got to know were all friends of my parents’ who, like my Mum & Dad, were part of that big wave of Irish migrants who arrived in Birmingham during the 1950s and 60s.
-When I was in my late-teens and early-twenties I shared many a raucous night in their company and – despite the not inconsiderable age gap – they were often more amusing, unpredictable and interesting than many of my peers.
-Back then, they’d often comment on how much better the place was in the old days, but from my experience of this demographic they’d usually say that about most places.
+St Theresa’s was a focal point of the North Birmingham Irish community for decades.
+My cousins worked behind the bar there as teenagers in the early 80s, and it’s where one of them met her future husband.
+Later, when it was my turn to be a teenager, I’d often go there for a drink and the regulars I got to know were usually friends of my parents’ who, like Mum & Dad, were part of that big wave of Irish migrants who arrived in Birmingham during the 1950s and 60s.
+I shared many a raucous night in their company and – despite the not inconsiderable age gap – they were often more amusing, unpredictable and interesting than many of my peers.
+Back then, they’d often comment on how much better the place was in the old days, but from my experience their demographic they usually said that about most places.
 Of course, if I got off the number 11 bus and popped into St Theresa’s now I’d probably also comment on how much better it was in the old days.
 From my experience of my demographic, we say this about most places, too.

-Of course, this was just me romanticising the past.
+Of course, that was just me romanticising the past.
 I used to do a lot of that, back when I was sentimental.

 “Occupations such as working on buses and trams were rejected by English workers for the higher wages and appealing shorter working hours enjoyed by their counterparts in factories.
 One contemporary estimated that in just fourteen months in 1946-7 two-thirds of the 6,000 drivers and conductors in Birmingham had resigned and taken other employment.
 As was the case in London, the local transport authority recruited directly from independent Ireland, continuing in effect a practice initiated during the war that eventually ceased in 1953.
 By the early 1950s roughly one-third of the transport authority staff were Irish, many of them women. “